Delay67/discretize-guides/builds/thief/power-daredevil/index.md

 role: 'Damage'
 profession: 'Thief'
 specialization: 'Daredevil'
-benchmark:
-  { small: { dps: 35070, by: 'L E F T [dP]', youtube: 'UD7TaxND8vc' } }
+benchmark: { small: { dps: 35070, by: 'L E F T [dP]', youtube: 'UD7TaxND8vc' } }
 skills: [13132, 13014, 13044, 13065, 13025]
 traits: [2047]
-conditions: ['Vulnerability', 'Crippled', 'Blind', 'Weakness']
+conditions: ['Vulnerability', 'Crippled', 'Blinded', 'Weakness']
 effects: ['Stealth']
 code: '[&DQUcPSMbBzmUEoUALwEvATMBVwGwEjMBDgEOAQAAAAAAAAAAAAAAAAAAAAA=]'
 ---

 <Tabs>
 <Tab title="Build">
 <Specialization name="Daredevil" text="Power Daredevil"/> has great sustained DPS, great burst on stacked trash mobs, good single target burst, brings excellent crowd control and offers <Effect name="stealth"/>, which paired with top tier mobility thanks to <Skill id="13025"/>, <Skill id="13002"/> and <Skill id="13064"/> can enable fast skips in T4s. <Specialization name="daredevil"/> has a very simplistic rotation, which makes it fairly easy to play, but due to initiative and energy management, <Specialization name="daredevil"/>  becomes quite hard to master.

 In fractals <Specialization name="daredevil"/> falls behind other classes for several reasons:

 1. First reason is <Trait id="1268"/>, which forces <Specialization name="daredevil"/> to constantly attack from behind or flank, which in some scenarios is not possible.
 (Note: with latest balance patch, keen observer got buffed, and with at least 204 Agony Resistance <Specialization name="daredevil"/> no longer needs to flank).
 2. Next reason is <Trait id="1257"/>, which depending on your group composition you may not receive as much of a damage bonus as you would in raids where 10 players put more condis to be on the boss.
-3. Because of <Trait id="2047"/>, you may be pushing your teammates on fractals with <Instability name="Social awkwardness"/> instability into deadly zones.
+3. Because of <Trait id="2047"/>, you may be pushing your teammates on fractals with <Instability name="Social Awkwardness"/> instability into deadly zones.

 The build benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.